ocfl-archive/gocfl/pkg/ocfl/storageroot/docs/STORAGEROOT.md

 This interface (`pkg/ocfl/storageroot/storagerootExtension.go`) is critical for OCFL storage roots as it defines how object identifiers are mapped to storage paths.

 - **Methods**:
-  - `WriteLayout(fsys streamfs.FS) error`: Persists the layout configuration.
+  - `WriteLayout(fsys appendfs.FS) error`: Persists the layout configuration.
   - `BuildStorageRootPath(storageRoot StorageRoot, id string) (string, error)`: Implements the logic to map an ID to a path.
 - **Specification**: [OCFL 1.1 Storage Layouts](../../../../data/specs/ocfl_1.1.md#42-storage-layout)